-So, my friend Kathy from college posted on Facebook that she had made some Peppermint Marshmallow Dips for gifts and I had to know what she was talking about.
-First of all, I use marshmallows all. the. time for homemade marshmallow fondant on my cakes… but I rarely do anything else with them, so this was appealing.
+So, my friend Kathy from college posted on Facebook that she had made some Peppermint Dipped Marshmallows for Hot Cocoa for gifts and I had to know what she was talking about.

-She said she found the idea in Good Housekeeping but I couldn’t find an article on their site, so I just “winged” it.
-I think this would a be a fantastic frugal gift idea!!
+She said she found the idea in Good Housekeeping magazine but I couldn’t find an article on their site, so I just “winged” it.
+I think this would be a fantastic frugal gift idea!!

 Note… chill for about 10 minutes in the frig before wrapping or the chocolate gets everywhere.
 Ask me how I know!!